Frequently Asked Questions

 Q: Are you looking for more artists?

 A: Not exactly.
-We are looking for a production assistant/apprentice caster; if that person happens to be an artist all the better.
+We may be looking for a production assistant/apprentice caster; if that person happens to be an artist all the better.
 Work is on a volunteer basis, compensated in trade of merchandise or web hosting.
 Submit letter of interest - and portfolio if available - to ann at moritorium dot com.

 Back to Catalyst Studios